-Rating Scale Symbol Description Unsatisfactory behavior is significantly below professional standards and must be implied in order for the student to remain in the PTA program Meets requirement ✓ behavior meets professional standards xceeds requirement + behavior meets the standard of an exceptional P TA ounseling ion/s Professio nal Behavior Standards 1.
-Honesty / Integr rity Rat ting a. completes all appropriate b ts independently or with outside help as deemed b. always speaks indness and respect 2.
-Participation / A recentations Rat ting tfully during all p ate and thoughtf ractive sessions in class and lab time concerning absences a missas alass a or lab only for legi timate reasons (i.e. illness, death in family, personal e. misses class o emergency) emergency) ements to make up any missed time and/or work emergency) f. makes arrang Instructor's comme up any missed time and/or work emergency) f. makes arrang Instructor's comme ents/Date: Rat ting emergency) f. makes arrang Instructor's comme ents/Date: up any missed time and/or work read assignments, has notes and needed supplies Rat ing emergency) f. makes arrang Instructor's comme 3.
-Responsibility a. is prepared for available) ents/Date: or class/labs (has Rat ing emergency) f. makes arrang Instructor's comme 3.
-Responsibility a. is prepared for available) b. accepts appro ents/Date: or class/labs (has read assignments, has notes and needed supplies Rat ing f. makes arrang Instructor's comme 3.
-Responsibility a. is prepared for available) b. accepts approc. keeps the class ents/Date: or class/labs (has opriate responsib ssroom and lab cl read assignments, has notes and needed supplies Rat ing f. makes arrang Instructor's comme 3.
-Responsibility a. is prepared for available) b. accepts approc. c. keeps the class d. complies with e. attempts to so ents/Date: or class/labs (has opriate responsib ssroom and lab cl n safety policy and olve problems us read assignments, has notes and needed supplies ility when working in groups ean Rat ing
+Rating Scale Symbol Description Unsatisfactory behavior is significantly below professional stand in order for the student to remain in the PTA pro imp leets requirement ✓ behavior meets professional standards xceeds requirement + behavior meets the standard of an exceptional P TA Date of counse session/s eling Professio nal Behavior Standards 36551611,75 1.
+Honesty / Integrit Rating a. completes all t appropriate by ts independently or with outside help as deemed b. always speaks the truth with k indness and respect 2.
+Participation / At Rating a. listens respectfully during all presentations b. asks appropriate and thoughtful questions c. actively participates in all interactive sessions in class and lab time concerning absences e. misses class or emergency) lab only for legi itimate reasons (i.e. illness, death in family, personal f. makes arrangements to make up any missed time and/or work nts/Date: Instructor's commer 3.
+Responsibility Rating 3.
+Responsibility · class/labs (has read assignments, has notes and needed supplies Rating 3.
+Responsibility a. is prepared for available) read assignments, has notes and needed supplies ility when working in groups Rating 3.
+Responsibility a. is prepared for available) priate responsib ility when working in groups Rating a. is prepared for available) b. accepts approp c. keeps the class priate responsib ility when working in groups Rating 3.
+Responsibility a. is prepared for available) b. accepts approp c. keeps the class d. complies with a e. attempts to so priate responsible sroom and lab cl safety policy and live problems us ility when working in groups ean Rating